ez-engines/ez-permissions/README.md

   # for user creation in particular project
 end

-# otherwise catch exception
+# otherwise you will get an exception
-Ez::Permissions::API::Authrozation::NotAuthorized
+Ez::Permissions::NotAuthorized

+# Both .authrorize and .authorize! methods can be used without blocks.

 # if you don't want raise exception, just use
 Permissions.authorize(user, :create, :users) { puts 'Yeahh!' } #=> false